ulab-uiuc/SafeScientist/README.md

 ## Overview

 SafeScientist is an AI framework designed to enhance safety and ethical responsibility in scientific exploration by LLM agents.
-This repository contains the codebase for our paper (arXiv:2505.23559), focusing on developing proactive risk assessment and multiple defensive mechanisms to prevent potential misuse of AI in scientific research.
+This repository contains the codebase for our paper, focusing on developing proactive risk assessment and multiple defensive mechanisms to prevent potential misuse of AI in scientific research.

 ## Key Features